Thomas-Fermi theory of out-of-plane charge screening in graphene: Positivity and decay

-To conclude, we observe that since $F(t) \sim t^{-1}$ we can estimate the last term in \eqref{eq:Ft2} to be $O(t^{-2})$ as $t \to +\infty$.
+To conclude, we observe that in view of \eqref{eq:Fut} we can estimate the last term in \eqref{eq:Ft2} to be $O(t^{-2})$ as $t \to +\infty$.
 Similarly, the first term gives an exponentially small contribution for $t \to +\infty$ and can, therefore, be absorbed into the $O(t^{-2})$ term as well.
 Thus we have

 and it follows that $G(t)$ satisfies for all $t$ sufficiently large